 The mind and the mental

-A difficulty is added: the new developments in the symptomatology are compelling to frequently redefine biology to sustain its operability.
-In these matters the time dimension is appreciated, the emergence of the new re-signifys the previous status.
-Needless to say that this doesn’t happen without a purpose.
-Maybe it is convenient to reflect on the fact that there is (are) biology(biologies), on one hand, but there are, also, policies on that (these) biology(biologies), on the other.
-Usually, this fact is not noticed.
+A difficulty is added: the new developments of symptomatology frequently force to redefine biology, to sustain its operability.
+In these matters, the temporal dimension gains value, the emergence of the new resignifies the previous state.
+Needless to say, this does not happen without a purpose.
+Perhaps it is convenient to reflect on the fact that there is (are) biology(ies), on one hand, but there are also policies on that (those) biology(ies), on the other.
+Usually, this is not noticed.